Paul Jarrett – Hand, Wrist, Elbow & Shoulder Surgeon

-Paul is an experienced Hand, Shoulder, Elbow, Wrist and Upper Limb Orthopaedic Surgeon, and founder of the Paul Jarrett Orthopaedic Clinic.
+Mr Paul Jarrett is an experienced Hand, Shoulder, Elbow, Wrist and Upper Limb Orthopaedic Surgeon, and founder of the Paul Jarrett Orthopaedic Clinic.

-Paul undertook Basic surgical training at Royal Perth Hospital and his initial Orthopaedic training at Auckland Hospital in New Zealand.
+Mr Jarrett undertook basic surgical training at Royal Perth Hospital and his initial orthopaedic training at Auckland Hospital in New Zealand.

 He then spent a year engaged in the British Hand Surgery Society Advanced Interface Fellowship in Hand Surgery at the St Andrews Hand Surgery Centre in Chelmsford, England.

-Paul has a passion for research and teaching and is a trainer for orthopaedic surgery trainees and lectures to medical students in both Western Australian medical schools regularly, and to physiotherapy students as well as General Practitioners on an on-going basis.
-Paul presents at regional, national and international meetings and has many publications in orthopaedic and hand surgery journals.
+Mr Jarrett has a passion for research and teaching and is a trainer for orthopaedic surgery trainees and lectures to medical students in both Western Australian medical schools regularly, and to physiotherapy students as well as General Practitioners on an on-going basis.
+Mr Jarrett presents at regional, national and international meetings and has many publications in orthopaedic and hand surgery journals.